Gdoc/Admin

 The second wave of globalization was enabled by technology

-The worldwide expansion of trade after the Second World War was largely possible because of reductions in transaction costs stemming from technological advances, such as the development of commercial civil aviation, the improvement of productivity in the merchant marines, and the democratization of the telephone as the main mode of communication.
-The visualization shows how, at the global level, costs across these three variables have been going down since 1930.
+The worldwide expansion of trade after World War II was largely possible because of reductions in transaction costs stemming from technological advances, such as the development of commercial civil aviation, the improvement of productivity in the merchant marines, and the democratization of the telephone as the main mode of communication.
+This chart shows that, at the global level, costs across these three variables have been going down since 1930.

 Reductions in transaction costs impacted not only the volumes of trade but also the types of exchanges that were possible and profitable.

 The first wave of globalization was characterized by inter-industry trade.
-This means that countries exported goods that were very different from what they imported – England exchanged machines for Australian wool and Indian tea.
+This means that countries exported goods that were very different from what they imported.
+For example, England exchanged machines for Australian wool and Indian tea.
 As transaction costs went down, this changed.
-In the second wave of globalization, we are seeing a rise in intra-industry trade (i.e. the exchange of broadly similar goods and services is becoming more and more common).
+In the second wave of globalization, we see a rise in intra-industry trade (i.e., the exchange of broadly similar goods and services becoming more common).
 France, for example, now both imports and exports machines to and from Germany.

 The following visualization, from the UN World Development Report (2009), plots the fraction of total world trade that is accounted for by intra-industry trade, by type of goods.
 As we can see, intra-industry trade has been going up for primary, intermediate, and final goods.

-This pattern of trade is important because the scope for specialization increases if countries are able to exchange intermediate goods (e.g. auto parts) for related final goods (e.g. cars).
+This pattern of trade is important because the scope for specialization increases if countries can exchange intermediate goods (e.g., auto parts) for related final goods (e.g., cars).

 GrubelLloyd_WDR09